pmwaddell/scrape-mountain-weather-data/README.md

 found in src/forecast_data, and to load the data from a .csv file in src/forecast_data back into Postgres (under a Schema called loaded_backups) respectively.

+To send data to BQ, you need to set up a GCP account and project.
+Then go into the project and set up a Service Account as project owner.
+Create a Key for this account, download it and place it into the directory designated folder in docker-compose.yaml (/Documents/secrets/personal-gcp.json by default seems to work).

 _How to install pgAgent in the container with **Postgres**:_

 see